-Although the atmospheric neutrino oscillations and accelerator long-baseline ν{μ} disappearance data are fully consistent with the dominance of $\nu{\mu} \rightarrow \nu{\tau}$ oscillations for ν{μ} at GeV energies, ν{τ} appearance in the muon neutrino beam has to be demonstrated.
-As the τ production threshold is $E{\nu} \sim 3.5$ GeV, a high-energy neutrino beam is needed for this purpose.
-The only experiment of this kind is OPERA [141,142] with a muon neutrino source at CERN and a detector at Gran Sasso with the baseline distance of 730 km.
+Although the atmospheric neutrino oscillations and accelerator long-baseline $\nu{\mu}$ disappearance data are fully consistent with the dominance of $\nu{\mu} \rightarrow \nu{\tau}$ oscillations for $\nu{\mu}$ at GeV energies, $\nu{\tau}$ appearance in the muon neutrino beam has to be demonstrated.
+As the $\tau$ production threshold is $E{\nu} \sim 3.5$ GeV, a high-energy neutrino beam is needed for this purpose.
+The only experiment of this kind is OPERA [173,174] with a muon neutrino source at CERN and a detector at Gran Sasso with a baseline distance of 730 km.
 OPERA does not have a near detector.
 The CNGS (CERN Neutrinos to Gran Sasso) neutrino beam with $\langle E{\nu} \rangle = 17$ GeV is produced by high-energy protons from the CERN SPS.
 OPERA received the CNGS neutrino beam between 2008 and 2012.
 The detector is a combination of the "Emulsion Cloud Chamber" and magnetized spectrometer, having a target mass of 1,290 tons.
-At Gran Sasso, another neutrino experiment, ICARUS [224], with a 600-ton liquid argon detector, was located and received the CNGS neutrino beam from 2010 to 2012.
-The ICARUS detector will be transported to Fermilab by 2017, and will be used in a short baseline experiment.
+At Gran Sasso, another neutrino experiment, ICARUS [258], with a 600-ton liquid argon detector, was located and received the CNGS neutrino beam from 2010 to 2012.
+The ICARUS detector was transported to Fermilab in July 2017, and will be used in a short baseline experiment.

-DUNE (Deep Underground Neutrino Experiment) [84] is a projected future experiment with a 1,300 km baseline.
-A $10 \sim 34$ kton liquid-argon far detector will be located deep underground at the Sanford Lab in South Dakota, the U.S. A fine-grained near neutrino detector will be installed at Fermilab.
-Based on the existing NuMI beamline and a MW class proton source, a wide-band, high-intensity ν{μ} beam with a peak flux at 2.5 GeV is considered for this experiment.
-T2HK [85] is another future long baseline experiment from J-PARC to the 1 Mton water Cherenkov detector, Hyper-Kamiokande [165], which is at the proposal stage, at Kamioka.
+DUNE (Deep Underground Neutrino Experiment) [93] is a projected future experiment with a 1,300 km baseline.
+A 10 ~ 34 kton liquid-argon far detector will be located deep underground at the Sanford Lab in South Dakota, the U.S. A fine-grained near neutrino detector will be installed at Fermilab.
+Based on the existing NuMI beamline and a MW class proton source, a wide-band, high-intensity $\nu{\mu}$ beam with a peak flux at 2.5 GeV is considered for this experiment.
+T2HK [94] is another future long baseline experiment from J-PARC to the 2 × 0.258 Mton water Cherenkov detector, Hyper-Kamiokande (2TankHK-staged design) [200], which is at the proposal stage, at Kamioka.
 An upgrade of the J-PARC Main Ring to achieve a MW-class beam power is also proposed.

 In the context of possible hints for the existence of sterile neutrinos at the eV scale, short-baseline accelerator neutrino oscillation experiments have been drawing attention.
-LSND [225], Karmen 2 (and Karmen 1) [226], and MiniBooNE [227,228] are completed experiments.
-New short-baseline experiments, MicroBooNE, SBND, and ICARUS are in preparation at Fermilab [229].
+LSND [259], Karmen 2 (and Karmen 1) [260], and MiniBooNE [261,262] are completed experiments.
+At Fermilab, the Short-Baseline Neutrino (SBN) Program is ongoing [263].
+It consists of three new short-baseline experiments, SBND, MicroBooNE, and ICARUS in the Booster Neutrino Beamline.
 The detectors of all these new experiments use liquid-argon TPC technology.
+MicroBooNE is running, and SBND and ICARUS are in preparation.